hashicorp/terraform-website/content/source/docs/cloud/getting-started/cost-estimation.html.md

 **Prerequisites:** Before starting this guide, make sure you've [created and configured at least one workspace](./workspaces.html) and successfully [run terraform](./runs.html) in that workspace.

 Once you've created a workspace, you can estimate resource costs by planning a Terraform config in that workspace.
-Terraform Cloud already supports all of the most used resources and will support even more in the future.
+Terraform Cloud already supports many of the most used resources and will support even more in the future.

 ## About Cost Estimation in Terraform Cloud